ut-issl/s2e-documents/Specifications/Dynamics/Spec_KeplerOrbit.md

    1. Overview
       - This function solves the Kepler Equation with the first-order iterative method.
       - Note: This method is not suited to the high eccentricity orbit.
 It is better to use the Newton-Raphson method for such a case.
+        - From `v6.0.0` we have `SolveKeplerNewtonMethod` and use it.
+The detail of the method will be write.

    2. Inputs and outputs
       - Input